 It was the Black Widow U475, code name Foxtrot.
 Last I heard, it had been moved to Rochester.

-Ok, so I couldn't resist putting this one up!
+Ok, so I couldn't resist putting these up!
 Ha ha ha!!
+Just as old, and just as popular with the tourists as the scenes.

 1900's